csupnig/www.supnig.com/posts/angulartests2.md

 In order to test a controller, we have to inject all the dependencies, set up the actual controller and then we can think about the actual test cases.

 What if it was a lot easier?
-What if we could hearness the power of TypeScript and make writing tests fun?
+What if we could harness the power of TypeScript and make writing tests fun?

 ```javascript
 "use strict";